 Galloway Forest Park, the largest in Britain, offers a variety of outdoor pursuits, including walking and cycling trails, timber sculptures, picnic areas and glorious scenery.

 The ‘7stanes‘ mountain biking centres at Kirroughtree and Glentrool provide off-road trails for differing abilities.
 The Forest Park also incorporates a Deer Range, a Goat Park and 3 visitor centres.

 Galloway offers ample opportunities for sea angling and freshwater fishing, particularly salmon and trout fishing in the rivers Cree and Bladnoch, and surrounding lochs.

 Seven miles along the A747 is the historic town of Whithorn, home of Christianity in Scotland, where St Ninian established his church.
 An archaeological excavation, museum and interpretation centre provide an informative day out for all the family.
 Visit www.whithorn.com for more information.

-Other regional attractions include Newton Stewart Cinema, Creetown Gem Rock Museum, Kirkcudbright Wildlife Park, along with an astronomy centre, various museums, castles and harbours.
+Other regional attractions include Newton Stewart Cinema, Creetown Gem Rock Museum, along with an astronomy centre, various museums, castles and harbours.

 Cream o’ Galloway

 Located east of Newton Stewart along the A75, Cream o’Galloway is a converted farm now producing totally organic natural ice creams and yogurts.
-The site provides a tea room, activity playground, nature trails, viewing gallery and shop.
+The site provides a tea room, crazy golf, nature trails, the chance to make your own ice cream, viewing gallery and shop.